 Brandied cherries or thinly sliced red apple, for garnish

-Method: Combine all ingredients in a cocktail shaker, then shake vigorously for 15-20 seconds.
+Combine all ingredients in a cocktail shaker, then shake vigorously for 15-20 seconds.
 Strain the mixture into a mixing glass, then strain it again into a cocktail glass.
-Garnish with brandied cherries and a slice of apple.
+Garnish with brandied cherries and a slice of apple to complete this 4th of July cocktail.

 This cocktail, featuring a port-style wine from Plagido’s Winery – winner of the 2016 Garden State Wine Growers Association Winery of the Year award – is a smooth and stylish way to honor the woman who made the first American flag.
 Traditionally, this cocktail includes an egg yolk, but feel free to omit as desired.